beginning of content

 Inguinal hernias can be repaired using keyhole surgery but most inguinal hernias in children are repaired through a cut on the groin.

-The operation is performed under a general anaesthetic and usually takes about an hour.
+The procedure is performed under a general anaesthetic (where your child is sent to sleep).
+The procedure usually takes about an hour.

 Your surgeon will make a cut on the groin and find the 'hernial sac'.